 Still, the light is flattering.
 And it’s an excellent stepping stone into off-camera lighting.

-Soft light that hits the subject from above.
+A soft light that hits the subject from above.
 It creates a small shadow underneath the nose and chin.
-And it lights up both eyes and both sides of the face equally.
+These shadows help to make the subject’s face slimmer.
+The shape of the shadow under the nose resembles a butterfly, hence the name.
+This lighting brightens up both eyes and both sides of the face equally.

 Then, angle the light down towards the subjects face at about a 45-degree angle.